sugarkube/sugarkube/docs/pseudo-create-cluster.md

   profile: dev
   cluster: dev1
   region: eu-west-1   # could optionally define here or supply on the CLI
+  manifests:
+  - git@.../manifest1.yaml
+  - git@.../manifest2.yaml

 gcp_dev1:
   ...
 ```

 These named configs would need unique names obviously.
+We should probably call
+this a `cluster default` since these settings should be overrideable from the
+command line.

 ## Config loading
 Load all `values.yaml` files from the root of the `providers` directory